 This flight is a repeat of the identical 18 October 2012 flight, and its purpose is to obtain dh/dt measurements of Recovery Glacier.
 The mission is primarily designed along IceSat-1 ground tracks.
 We also fly a crossing of the tributary channel entering the main Recovery channel from the west.

-Flight Priority: low (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0112,0350,0335,0082,1302,0186,0171 (IceSat-1) Last Flown: 2012 Remaining Design Issues: none
+Flight Priority: low (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0112,0350,0335,0082,1302,0186,0171 (IceSat-1) Last Flown: 2014

-Land Ice - Slessor 1a

-This flight is a near-repeat of the 21 October 2011 flight, and is intended to obtain dh/dt measurements of the lower Slessor, Bailey, and Recovery Glaciers.
+Land Ice - Slessor 1a This flight is a near-repeat of the 21 October 2011 flight, and is intended to obtain dh/dt measurements of the lower Slessor, Bailey, and Recovery Glaciers.
 The 2011 flight is modified by replacing an IceSat track over Recovery Glacier with a centerline track, also from a 2011 flight.
 We also overfly an ICESat track connecting the three glacier basins.
 Finally, the mission overflies a Berkner Island drill site where ice cores have been recovered.

-Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0404 (IceSat-1) Last Flown: 2011 Remaining Design Issues: none
+Flight Priority: low (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: 0404 (IceSat-1)

+Last Flown: 2014, portions in 2015 (altimetry only)

+Slessor 1a

+11.6 hrs total / 3.7 hrs survey

+440 knots transit / 250 knots survey
-Land Ice - Pole Hole 88 East

-This flight is a new design, and its purpose is to sample the surface topography at the southern apex of half of all planned IceSat-II orbits.
+Land Ice - Pole Hole 88 East This flight is a new design, and its purpose is to sample the surface topography at the southern apex of half of all planned IceSat-II orbits.
 Specifically this flight samples the ground tracks on the east Antarctic plateau side of the Pole.
 In this way, we can provide "ground truth" for every IceSat-II orbit with just two flights, including Pole Hole 88 West as well as this one.
 The vertical stability of the surface must also be quantified for this approach to succeed, and this flight provides a baseline measurement for this purpose.

-Flight Priority: medium (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS5,IS6,IS15 Spacecraft Tracks: samples half of all IceSat-2 tracks Last Flown: new flight Remaining Design Issues: none
+Flight Priority: low (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS5,IS6,IS15

+Spacecraft Tracks: samples half of all IceSat-2 tracks

+Last Flown: 2014

+Remaining Design Issues: none

-Land Ice - Pole Hole 88 West
+Pole Hole 88 East

-This flight is a new design, and its purpose is to sample the surface topography at the southern apex of half of all planned IceSat-II orbits.
+Land Ice - Pole Hole 88 West This flight is a new design, and its purpose is to sample the surface topography at the southern apex of half of all planned IceSat-II orbits.
 Specifically this flight samples the ground tracks on the west Antarctica and Trans-Antarctic Mountains side of the Pole.
 In this way, we can provide "ground truth" for every IceSat-II orbit with just two flights, including Pole Hole 88 East as well as this one.
 The vertical stability of the surface must also be quantified for this approach to succeed, and this flight provides a baseline measurement for this purpose.

-Flight Priority: BASELINE (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS5,IS6,IS15 Spacecraft Tracks: samples half of all IceSat-2 tracks Last Flown: new flight Remaining Design Issues: none
+Flight Priority: BASELINE (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS5,IS6,IS15

+Spacecraft Tracks: samples half of all IceSat-2 tracks

+Last Flown: 2014

+Remaining Design Issues: none

+Pole Hole 88 West